-- a.
-The Managed Care Plan shall be responsible for care coordination and case management for all enrollees. - b.
-The Managed Care Plan shall provide care coordination and case management to enrollees as specified in this Contract and with respect to the applicable SMMC program as follows: - (1) MMA Managed Care Plans shall comply with care coordination and case management requirements specified in the MMA Exhibit. - (2) LTC Managed Care Plans shall comply with care coordination and case management requirements specified in the LTC Exhibit. - (3) Comprehensive LTC Managed Care Plans shall comply with care coordination and case management requirements specified in the MMA Exhibit and the LTC Exhibit. - c.
-The Managed Care Plan shall provide disease management programs as follows: - (1) MMA Managed Care Plans shall provide disease management programs specified in Attachment II of this Contract. - (2) LTC Managed Care Plans shall provide disease management programs specified in Attachment II of this Contract and the LTC Exhibit. - (3) Comprehensive LTC Managed Care Plans shall provide disease management programs specified in Attachment II of this Contract and the LTC Exhibit.
+a.
+The Managed Care Plan shall be responsible for care coordination and case management for all enrollees.

+- b.
+The Managed Care Plan shall provide care coordination and case management to enrollees as specified in this Contract and with respect to the applicable SMMC program as follows: - (1) MMA Managed Care Plans shall comply with care coordination and case management requirements specified in the MMA Exhibit. - (2) Comprehensive LTC Managed Care Plans shall comply with care coordination and case management requirements specified in the MMA Exhibit and the LTC Exhibit. - (3) Specialty MMA Managed Care Plans shall comply with care coordination and case management requirements specified in the MMA Exhibit and the applicable Specialty Plan Exhibit. - c.
+The Managed Care Plan shall provide disease management programs as follows: - (1) MMA Managed Care Plans shall provide disease management programs specified in Attachment II of this Contract. - (2) Comprehensive LTC Managed Care Plans shall provide disease management programs specified in Attachment II of this Contract and the LTC Exhibit. - d.
+The Managed Care Plan shall report monthly on enrollees under the age of twenty-one (21) years receiving nursing facility services or private duty nursing services, utilizing a template provided by the Agency in accordance with Section XIV, Reporting Requirements and the Managed Care Plan Report Guide.